YourRoots by Genomelink

 Biography

-• Susan Ann Camp was born in 1827 in Farmington, Hartford, Connecticut, United States, the child of James Kellogg Camp and Caroline Deming.
+• In 1827, Susan Ann Camp entered the world in Farmington, Hartford, Connecticut, United States, born to James Kellogg Camp And Caroline Deming.

 • In 1860, Susan Ann Camp resided in Ottawa, LaSalle, Illinois, United States.

-• Susan Ann Camp passed away in 1909 in Ottawa, IL.
+• Susan Ann Camp passed away in 1909 in Old Farmington Cem.;Hartford Co.,Ct.

 Immediate Family